 The Internet of Things

-IoT devices will become more secure: "Expect to see at least 2 or 3 large-scale, botnet-style attacks on IoT-related hardware in 2018.
+IoT devices will become more secure: "Expect to see at least two or three large-scale, botnet-style attacks on IoT-related hardware.
 To remedy this, the industrial space may pick up a trend from the consumer space, where device updates are downloaded automatically, and give the user little say in the process." – Mike Bell

 The modern workplace